netlify/cli/README.md

 ### [recipes](/docs/commands/recipes.md)

-(Beta) Create and modify files in a project using pre-defined recipes
+Create and modify files in a project using pre-defined recipes

 | Subcommand | description  |
 |:--------------------------- |:-----|